What are Business Asset?

 • Information and data

-• Hardware, IT equipment, IT services, data media
+• Hardware, IT equipment, IT services, and data storage media

 • Software